 Welcome to our Head Start Infant Room.
 This is a very exciting stage of development for your child.
-Many changes are taking place, some over time and some daily.
+Many changes are taking place, some overtime and some daily.
 We plan our day accordingly to based on developmentally appropriate practices through purposeful pay throughout the day.
-Play is the key in helping our children understanding their world and to help expand on their experiences.
+Play is the key to helping our children understand their world and to help expand on their experiences.

 Social and emotional skill growth is huge when working with older infants.
 They are learning how to express their emotions and feelings appropriately.
 They are laughing and smiling when they are happy and learning how to use gentle hands and touches when they are frustrated.
 Simple communication between the children and the adults flourish at this age.

 Every day each child will receive a day sheet.
 Parents fill out the top portion and we fill out the bottom during the day.
 Progress reports are done in January and June.
-Themes for the month are planed and broken down to weekly themes and then projects are planed to keep the children busy.
-When weather doesn't allow us to go outside, the children go to our Fitness Room to use those gross motor skills daily.
+Themes for the month are planned and broken down into weekly themes and then projects are planned to keep the children busy.
+When the weather doesn't allow us to go outside, the children go to our Fitness Room to use those gross motor skills daily.

 Head Start Toddlers:

 This is a year of change for both you and your child.
 They are no longer a baby and are trying to figure out what being a child is all about.
 They say that children learn by doing so we want to give them the chance to do so in our classroom.
 The children may cook in our kitchen area, build with blocks, or relax in the reading corner.